matkonnerth/query4Opc/README.md

 ### Query language for OPC UA

+A proposal for defining a query language for opc ua information models which also provides a prototypic implementation.

-## Why?
+## Why query?

+OPC UA information models can get quite big, especially when a server is aggregating multiple machines and therefore implementing multiple specifications.

-OPC UA defines multiple services, the interesting ones for getting information about the structure of the address space are the browse services a client can invoke.
+OPC UA defines the view service set (https://reference.opcfoundation.org/Core/docs/Part4/5.8.1/) of which the browse service is for getting information about the structure of the address space.
 The drawback when using the browse is the round trip time between client and server.
 Browsing the hierachical references of a big subtree (~100k nodes) can take a few minutes.
 OPC UA has defined a query service, but no server implemented it because it is maybe too generic defined.

 This proposal does some experiments with the open62541 opcua stack and tries to map the cypher query language to opc ua services.